FLUCONAZOLE (floo KON na zole) is an antifungal medicine. It is used to treat or prevent certain kinds of fungal or yeast infections.

 certain medicines for irregular heart beat like dofetilide, dronedarone, quinidine

 other medicines that prolong the QT interval (cause an abnormal heart rhythm)

 This medicine may also interact with the following medications:

 birth control pills

-medicines for high cholesterol like atorvastatin, lovastatin or simvastatin
+certain medicines for cholesterol like atorvastatin, lovastatin, fluvastatin, simvastatin

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.